 O.K., maybe people like to gawk at weirdos.
-But responses to my posts are always positive.
+But responses to my posts have always been positive.
 So what’s happening here?
-Quite simply, there is a vested interest in naturism itself, not just men looking to ogle women, but curiosity about the lifestyle.
-It’s not just active nudists, but those who have thought about becoming a nudist and were afraid to tell anybody, or teens who wonder (as I used to) why we really have to wear clothes, or closet nudists who go buff at home.
-This is the beauty of the free information age; it allows people with unique viewpoints to communicate.
+Quite simply, there is a vested interest in naturism itself, not just in men looking to ogle women, but curiosity about the lifestyle.
+It’s not just active nudists, but those who have thought about becoming a nudist and were afraid to tell anybody, or teens who wonder (as I used to) why we really have to wear clothes at all, or closet nudists who go buff at home.
+This is the beauty of the free information age; it allows people with unorthodox viewpoints to share their experiences.

-Still, even among the staunchest free body activists, there is apprehension.
-Visit any number of Tumblr sites and you will find countless ordinary people nude on camera.
-However, inspiring as it is to see so many free spirits (and bodies) out there, they remain clothed by anonymity.
-There is truly no way of knowing who they are.
+Still, even among the staunchest of free body activists, there exists apprehension.
+Visit any number of Tumblr sites and you will find countless ordinary folks nude on camera, young and old, male and female alike, proof that communal nudity is far more common than people imagine.
+It forces me to wonder, just who are all these free spirited individuals?
+And yet, inspiring as it is to see, they all remain clothed by anonymity.
+There is truly no way of knowing who these people are.
 You will hardly ever find a blogger willing to post a nude selfie or their real names.
-One woman stated her case for not posting a pic, explaining that she was not attractive, and that her nudist blog had nothing to do with ogling.
-Most comments were positive, including one that said, “Never post a pic on the Internet, because you can’t get it back and who knows what people will do with it!”
-To that, I wonder, what nefarious plot can someone devise with a picture?
-Worst case I can come up with, someone plasters printouts of you on every telephone pole in your neighborhood, but even then, so what?
-We don’t live in Medieval-style villages anymore.
+I happen to be a rare exception.
+One female naturist stated on her blog her case for never posting a selfie, explaining that she was not attractive, and that at any rate she did not want strangers ogling her.
+Most responses were supportive, including one that said, “Never post a pic on the Internet, because you can’t get it back and who knows what people will do with it!”
+To them, I would ask, what can someone do with your picture?
+Worst case I can come up with, your photo gets plastered on every telephone pole in your neighborhood, but even then, so what?
+We don’t live in medieval villages anymore.
 No one is going to excommunicate you with a letter “N” on your chest.
 Look at it another way.
-People who visit cycling websites (as I do) do not necessarily go to see people on bikes, and yet every cycling blogger has at least one pic of himself on his bike.
+Anyone who visits a cycling website (as I do) does not necessarily go to gawk at others riding bikes, and yet every cycling blogger has at least one image of himself on his bike.
 If you enjoy hitting the beach in nothing but your birthday suit (and how can you not?) why be ashamed to show it?
-Shame comes from outside, from other people.
-If you woke up tomorrow to find every single person naked, in parks, on beaches, at Disney World, etc., your own shame, whether you were a nudist or not, would quickly disappear.
-Nudists need to overcome the shame society impresses upon them if they ever hope to change the world.
-A big part of the gay rights movement is pride.
-Wherever pro-gay events are happening, the word “pride” is associated with it.
-There are gay pride film festivals and gay pride parades.
-Remarkably, gays and lesbians managed to convince the public that homosexuality is nothing to be ashamed of.
+So long as we hide, people will be convinced there is good reason to hide.
+If the people who stand at the forefront of nudism fear exposure, how can we expect anyone else to come out?

 The heyday of nudism is coming.
 It will start with bloggers and writers and philosophers, and end with politicians.
 And when all is said and done, “naturism,” like any needless -ism, will cease to exist.